petebrew/dccd-webui/INSTALL.md

 2.1 Redhat 6 or CentOS 6
 ------------------------

-We recommend that you run the operation system in SELinux “protected mode.”
+We recommend that you run the operation system in SELinux “enforcing mode.”
+This is the default mode for Centos so should not require any additional configuration.
+You can confirm this by typing:

+	$ sestatus
+  	SELinux status:                 enabled
+  	SELinuxfs mount:                /selinux
+  	Current mode:                   enforcing
+  	Mode from config file:          enforcing
+  	Policy version:                 21
+  	Policy from config file:        targeted

 2.2 Oracle Java SE 7 SDK (CentOS)